 What are the types of internships at Airbnb and who is eligible?

 Airbnb offers internships to students pursuing bachelors, masters, or Ph.D. in computer science, math, design, management, or related disciplines across their offices in Delhi, Gurgaon, and Mumbai.
-Management students can find internships in profiles such as operations, supply quality analysis, business development, client acquisition, sales & marketing, etc. Engineering students can look for internships in software development and data analysis.
+Management students can find internships in profiles such as operations, supply quality analysis, business development, client acquisition, sales & marketing, etc. Engineering students can look for internships at Airbnb in software development and data analysis.
 Airbnb internships generally last 6 months and offer a monthly stipend of 25K – 30K.

 How to apply to an internship at Airbnb?